rudyn2010/rudyn2010/README.md

 Hello!
-My name is Rudy Nguyen!
+My name is Rudy!
 I'm an aspiring full-stack engineer, currently enrolled at App Academy.
 Below are some of the technologies I've picked up and learned through out my journey!

 <br>